 Cisco Jiménez, Monsato, 2011-2016.
-Collage and drawings By Marissa Del Toro We are at a moment of convergence, where a multitude of issues, nations, and natural forces are meeting to form new amalgamations of meanings and beings.
+Collage and drawings

+We are at a moment of convergence, where a multitude of issues, nations, and natural forces are meeting to form new amalgamations of meanings and beings.
 Our world is constantly changing with new conversations on violence, migration, and memory translated into visual dialogues.
 The works of Margarita Cabrera and Cisco Jiménez are one such convergence of dialogues, presented jointly at the Ruiz Healy gallery as two solo exhibitions.
-Although the works by both artists share a ......
+Although the works by both artists share a connection through similar issues and topics and their handmade processes, the aesthetics of their works differ.

-Jiménez works in a chaotic system of drawn mascaras, body parts, and temples amid a collaged collection of clippings, price tags, receipts, and product labels (tea, candy, and beer).
+In Sounds from the Archeological Time Machine, Jiménez works in a chaotic system of drawn mascaras, body parts, and temples amid a collaged collection of clippings, price tags, receipts, and product labels (tea, candy, and beer).
 Yet, there is a pseudo-archaeological method to the madness.
 His art invokes and transforms Mesoamerican sculptured figurines and iconography into compilations of boomboxes and record players, which are futuristic, yet also reminiscent of the 1980s.
 The reference to time is a playfulness that fluctuates between the ancient past (Olmec - 1500 BCE), the recent past (boombox - 1980s), and the modern past (Festival Tamoanchan - 2011).
 Jiménez' synthesis of culture and time is a rhythmic cohesion of everyday discarded refuse (from both the local and global market) and a Mesoamerican legacy and Mexican context.